Conditions

 First aid:

-• Varies depending upon the cause of the breathing problem.
+• Varies depending on the cause of the breathing problem.

 Signs: